-This information will be essential for families to develop a Family Safety Plan to be stored at a location
+This information will be essential for families to develop a Family Safety Plan to be stored at a location known by the student.
+This Plan may identify a trusted adult who can care for the student if no parent or guardian can do so.
+Students should know that the trusted adult is the person who the student should contact if his or her parents and/or guardians are detained or deported, and how to teach the trusted adult.
+A Petition for Appointment of Temporary Guardian of the Person is required if the trusted adult does not have a qualifying familial relationship with the student, or if legal custody is required.
 KIPP SoCal shall permit students and families to update students' emergency contact information as needed throughout the school year, and provide alternative contacts if no parent or guardian is available.